Particular/docs.particular.net/Content/ServiceMatrix/getting-started-with-servicematrix-2.0.md

 ---
-title: Send and Receive with ServiceMatrix V2.0
+title: Send and Receive with ServiceMatrix V2.X
-summary: 'Getting Started with the ServiceMatrix V2.0 for Visual Studio 2012 using a send and receive example.'
+summary: 'Getting Started with the ServiceMatrix V2.X for Visual Studio 2012 and 2013 using a send and receive example.'
 tags:
 - ServiceMatrix
 - Send and Receive